alttch/eva3/doc/items.rst

 "config/uc/defaults" (for units and sensors) and "config/lm/defaults" (for lvars) :doc:`registry</registry>` keys.

-E.g. let us make units to have actions enabled by default, when created.
+E.g. let us make units to have actions enabled by default, when created and sensors, enabled by default (when created or when there is no state in the state database).

 .. code:: shell